 When I noticed the numbness in my hands and feet, I didn’t think much of it.
 Maybe a pinched nerve.
 I never dreamed it meant losing everything I had worked for.
 I never imagined it meant a crippling, incurable illness.

-Ok, so now I see that’s where the time has gone!
+that’s where the time has gone!
 Someone once told me about babyhood that the hours were long but the days were short.
 I think that is true for life as well.
 All these things took hours and hours to happen, but seem to have gone by in a flash.

 I no longer work, although not for lack of trying.
 All the things that come with a generous paycheck are slipping away.
 My house will be gone soon, I cannot pay for it and I cannot take care of it anymore.
 I, who whirled through these years with the confidence of no boundaries, rarely leave the house.
 I can only wait and see where the future time will go.